ACCDrupal-2016Fall/resources/manuscript/content-management-systems.md

 As Content and Fields are two vital parts of the Drupal framework, we will be exploring the two items in a little more detail further on in the course.

+In the interest of throwing in some random Drupal specific knowledge though, here's a very specific quote that you should understand well by the end of the course:

+> A *Page* is a **Bundle** of the *Node* Entity **Type**.

+Data can be confusing, yes?
+This is why we like letting computers handle large portions of it for us.

 ### Why Should You Use a CMS?

 > Build systems, not pages.